Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: Is there a dedicated module on scope of practice?
 Does it cover when to refer to other professionals (physical therapists, physicians, dietitians)?

 IBBFA answer: Yes — the CBI includes dedicated scope-of-practice training covering professional boundaries, referral pathways, contraindication recognition, and liability awareness.
 View IBBFA's standards framework.
+This is one of the structural reasons IBBFA functions as a foundation credential rather than a method certification — scope-of-practice training is documented and examinable, not assumed.

 Question 6: What career advancement pathways exist beyond the initial certification?